Jenjarom

-Jenjarom is a town located in the Kuala Langat District of Selangor state in Malaysia.
+Jenjarom is a town located under Mukim Telok Panglima Garang (Telok Panglima Garang Subdistrict) in the Kuala Langat District of Selangor state in Malaysia.
 Around 95% of the 30,000 residents are Hokkien Chinese and the Hokkien dialect is the main language used locally (although Malaysian Mandarin as well as the national language, Bahasa Malaysia are widely spoken by its multi-ethnic residents from three main ethnicities acting as a lingua franca).
 The town also administered by the Zones 9, 10 (Chinese) and 6 (Malay) of the Kuala Langat Municipal Council.

 The majority of the town's Hokkien population trace their roots to the Fujianese counties of Yongchun, Anxi, Nan'an and Dehua.
 Other residents are mostly native ethnic Malays of Javanese, Minang, Banjarese and Bugis descent, fellow ethnic Chinese of Hakka or Teochew descent, with a small Indian community of both predominantly Hindu Tamils and Punjabi Sikhs.

 History

 In the early 20th century, Jenjarom was an agricultural village, with around a dozen shops along the main street.
 Pig farming was significant in the surrounding areas.
 Fewer than 20 families were Chinese.

 During the Malayan Emergency in the 1950s, as part of the Briggs Plan to cut off supplies to the (mostly Chinese) Communist insurgents, New Villages were set up to segregate rural Chinese villagers from the insurgents.
 Jenjarom was one of them and is today the largest such 'village' in the state.
 In 1950 and 1951 the population grew rapidly to around 5,000.

 In the early years of independent Malaysia, on 26 April 1967, Prime Minister Tunku Abdul Rahman visited the burgeoning town and announced an upgrade to its infrastructure, which was then implemented under the Second Malaysia Plan.

 Industrial activity in Jenjarom increased, along with the development of palm oil production in the surrounding land.

 In the 1990s, following a period of high youth unemployment, the town became known for various social ills, including gangsterism, gambling, prostitution and drug trafficking.
 In the nine years to 2000, Jenjarom's population more than doubled, to 24,483.
 By the turn of the century, these troubles had abated.